jasonmdahlstrom/KUA_STEM_Scholars/4_Lets_Build_It/README.md

 ![Resistor Color Chart](images/Resistor_Chart.avif)

 We're looking for 100 $\Omega$ so we're looking for the color pattern brown-black-brown for "1" "0" x "10" = 100.
-The last band, which will be "gold" in our kit, means the actual value is allowed to be 100 $\Omega$ +/- 5%, so the actual value will be somewhere between 95 *\Omega$ and 105 $\Omega$.
+The last band, which will be "gold" in our kit, means the actual value is allowed to be 100 $\Omega$ +/- 5%, so the actual value will be somewhere between 95 $\Omega$ and 105 $\Omega$.
 This doesn't matter for our purposes.

 Find a 100 $\Omega$ resistor and connect it between the "-" lead of the LED and the "0V" pin on the Arduino Nano (using the black wire) to complete the circuit: